All Episodes

 No, they wouldn't.

-They didn't cite the real job creation going on in the States.
+They didn't cite the real job creation going on in the states.

-Wisconsin's one.
+Wisconsin's won.

-Um what about what about is Ohio the job improvement?
+What about is Ohio the job improvement?

-Ohio's d has dropped somewhat.
+Ohio has dropped somewhat.

-I couldn't tell you the exact one.
+I couldn't tell you the exact same thing.

-But we all know North that North Dakota's going nuts because they all boom, but I guess a Democrat governor, if I'm not mistaken.
+I guess a Democrat governor, if I'm not mistaken.

 I think I remember Oklahoma hearing they were way down.